 Moreover, both infrastructures operate on the same subdomains and task name, titled “blackball.”

 How To Keep Your System Safe From This Malware?

-Now that you have all the knowledge regarding LemonDuck Malware, you might be wondering how to keep your system safe and protected from it?
+Now that you have all the knowledge regarding LemonDuck Malware, you might be wondering how to keep your system safe and protected from it.
 Frankly speaking, you need to include some more steps other than just having a protective tool like Microsoft 365 Defender installed on your computer.
-You should always keep on scanning your USB drives using a trustable antivirus program to stay safe from any kind of Malware threat.
+You should always keep on scanning your USB drives using a trustable antivirus program to stay safe from any Malware threat.

 Also, never open any suspicious emails; as we have already mentioned above that LemonDuck malware usually spreads itself through emails with subject lines that say, “The truth of Covid-19 nCov Special Info Who”, “goodbye,” “farewell letter,” the farewell letter” and many more.